+We know that the density of matter of the universe as a whole is too small (a quasi flat space-time) and the whole universe is flat due to the presence of the dark energy, i.e.,$\Omega_{M}(\approx 0.3)+\Omega_{\Lambda}(\approx 0.7)=1$\cite{3}.
+Therefore, as we are only interested to focus our attention in electrodynamics of moving particles in the presence of gravity within the modern cosmological context in order to search for the comprehension of the origin of the low vacuum energy density and its connection with the cosmological anti-gravity, we will take into account the case of a charged particle coupled to a weak gravitational potential given in the intergalactic medium.

-The current seminal research attempts to combine basic quantum effects of electromagnetic fields with gravitational effects by breaking down the Lorentz symmetry.
-To accomplish this, we should use an alternative (heuristic) approach in order to extend, by means of the old idea of complementarity, the classical concept of electromagnetic fields (vectorial fields to represent waves) to a new quantum aspect of such fields (scalar fields to represent corpuscules) and, thus, explain the nature of relativistic mass as being of electromagnetic origin, given in a scalar form (corpuscular aspect of matter).
-With this new approach, it becomes possible to establish a new form of coupling between electromagnetic and gravitational fields in order to emphasize the fact that gravity is the weakest interaction in Nature (the hierarchical problem), since such a new coupling is given by a tiny pure number with direct dependence on the small constant of gravitation ($G$).
-So,the present heuristic approach will allow us to realize that a minuscule influence of gravity on electromagnetic fields leads to a violation of Lorentz symmetry, which should be thoroughly investigated.
-Such minuscule apparent violations of Lorentz invariance might be observable in Nature\cite{7}.
+The current research attempts to combine quantum effects of electromagnetic fields with effects of weak gravity in the intergalactic medium.
+However, we use an alternative (heuristic) approach in order to extend, by means of the idea of complementarity, the classical concept of electromagnetic fields (vectorial fields to represent waves) to a new quantum aspect of such fields (scalar fields to represent corpuscules) and, thus, explain the nature of the relativistic mass as being of electromagnetic origin, given in a scalar form (corpuscular aspect of matter).
+With this heuristic approach, it becomes possible to establish a new form of coupling between electromagnetic and gravitational fields in order to emphasize the fact that gravity is the weakest interaction in nature (the hierarchical problem), since such a new coupling is given by a tiny pure number with direct dependence on the small constant of gravitation ($G$).
+So, the present approach will allow us to realize that a minuscule influence of gravity on electromagnetic fields leads to a violation of the Lorentz symmetry, which should be thoroughly investigated.
+Such minuscule apparent violations of the Lorentz invariance might be observable in nature\cite{4}\cite{5}.
 The basic idea is that the violations would arise as suppressed effects from a more fundamental theory of space-time with quantum-gravity effects.